Pat Evans (motorcyclist)

-Patrick Michael "Pat" Evans (El Cajon, California, April 28, 1955 - Bologna, April 6, 1977) was an American motorcycle racer.
-Following a serious accident on April 3, 1977 at the Imola 200, he remained in a coma and died three days later in Bologna hospital at the age of 21.
+Patrick Michael "Pat" Evans (El Cajon, California, April 28, 1955 – Bologna, April 6, 1977) was an American motorcycle racer.
+Following a serious accident on April 3, 1977, at the Imola 200, he remained in a coma and died three days later in Bologna hospital at the age of 21.

 Career

 Evans finished 59th on a Yamaha TZ700 in the 1974 Daytona 200.

 1976 Season

-In 1976 Evans make his debut in the world championship.
+In 1976 Evans made his debut in the world championship.
 The first race he took part in was the French Grand Prix, racing the Bugatti Circuit in the 250 class.
-Evans qualified second but on the day of the race he was accused by Eric Offenstadt and Bernard Fau of racing with a 350 cc machine and the two French riders who tried to chase him off the grid.
+Evans qualified second but on the day of the race he was accused by Eric Offenstadt and Bernard Fau of racing with a 350 cc machine.
+The two French riders tried to chase him off the grid.
 Evans had only used a 350 during Friday practice, whilst waiting for the arrival of the 250, to familiarise himself with the circuit.
-He had told other rider of this who raised no objections, but had failed to notify the stewards.
+He had told other rider, who raised no objections, but had failed to notify the stewards.
 As there was no evidence that he had used a 350 during Saturday's qualifying, the stewards gave the green light for him to race.
 Evans retired on lap 5 due to a mechanical problem.
 At the Bol d'Or he dominated for the first three quarters of an hour setting the lap record, but due to mechanical problems with the Yamaha TZ700 was forced to retire.
 At the 400 miles of Thruxton he was co-rider with Jean-Claude Chemarin, replacing the injured Christian Leon.
 On a works Honda 941, Chemarin/Evans finished second, just one minute behind Christian Huguet and Roger Ruiz, also on a factory Honda.